-I don’t remember exactly when I purchased amaranth flour, but it’s presence in my pantry is testament to the fact I did.
-It’s also possible evidence of the fact I’m going senile, and that I need to clean out my overcrowded pantry, but lets ignore that for the moment shall we?
+I don't remember exactly when I purchased [amazon_link id="B0013JOJHC" target="_blank" ]amaranth flour[/amazon_link], but it's presence in my pantry is testament to the fact I did.
+It's also possible evidence of the fact I'm going senile, and that I need to clean out my overcrowded pantry, but lets ignore that for the moment shall we?

 I like to assume I had great plans for baking something with my packet of Amaranth flour but there it sat, alone, amongst my collection of flours and other baking supplies, neglected.
 I stumbled upon it on Friday when I was grabbing flour out of the pantry while making these quadruple chocolate cookies, in preparation for a visit from my parents on the weekend, and while the cookies were baking set about coming up with recipe ideas.

 Amaranth is a tiny seed, about the size of a pin head, that comes from the flowers of an Amaranthus.
 It's gluten free, has a nutty flavour, and contains protein, calcium, magnesium and iron, and is purported to have a range of other health benefits.
 Amaranth flour is not a cheap alternative to regular flour, however it is a delicious and healthy alternative to consider adding to your pantry as it can also be used in baking to replace around 25% of regular flour in recipes for an added nutritional boost, and you can also use it to make these scrumptious crackers!